zkLinkProtocol/zklink-docs/docs/developer/Commit Block.md

     No, although the block can be committed on Ethereum, the pubdata is different with it on BSC, resulting in inconsistent commitment which would not pass the cross-chain block verification.

-Thus we can conclude that validator is unable to cheat with block verification via the cross-chain bridge.
+Thus we can conclude that validator is unable to cheat with block verification via the cross-chain general messaging service.
 However, in the process above, the block pubdata committed to Ethereum contains a lot of noice unrelated to Ethereum transactions, which leads to a high cost of committing blocks on Ethereum.

 ## **Compressed Commit**